It’s Not Easy Being Green

 Since the late 1980’s (when I would have been cringing listening to my Mum sing along to “A Groovy Kind of Love”) trees have been protected by plastic tubes, netting or spiral guards.
 This is necessary to protect young trees from browsing and fraying damage, but also provide benefits in terms of providing a micro climate.
 My colleague’s dog, ‘Woody’, also likes to chew on them.

 It seems to me that woodlands full of the remains of these plastic guards are, at the very least, unsightly but also potentially costly to the environment.
+There were over 1,579,000 grant-aided trees planted in England last year and it’s fair to assume the vast majority of these would have been in tubes and shelters.
 We have Sir David to thank for the recent groundswell of opinion against plastic and the disposal of non-recyclable materials.
 However, plastic products will, I’m sure, still play a vital role in years to come.

 The question remains how we can use them responsibly.
 I’m often asked if we can re-use the tubes for the next planting scheme.
 Currently, the problem is the usable lifespan of the product.
 Most foresters like to keep the tube on for as long as possible, as this helps to guard against browsing and fraying damage.
 This can sadly be for as long as 8-10 years, and by this time the polypropylene (the main ingredient of the tube) is past its best for re-use as tree protection.
 This can mean that we often end up with tubes stacked in heaps or disposed off-site.